 Establish systems to track global progress in expanding coverage, monitor resource investments, and compare levels of investment against global commitments and need.

 Past PATH cervical cancer prevention projects

 Screening Technologies to Advance Rapid Testing for Cervical Cancer Prevention—Utility and Program Planning

-The PATH project, Screening Technologies to Advance Rapid Testing for Cervical Cancer Prevention—Utility and Program Planning (START-UP), is introducing low-cost, easy-to-use, and culturally acceptable screening and treatment strategies for cervical cancer in low-resource countries.
-The project aims to make rapid, accurate precancer screening feasible and accessible at lower levels of the public health care system, and to increase the number and types of staff able to provide effective and efficient screening and treatment services.
+A precursor to Scale-Up, PATH’s Screening Technologies to Advance Rapid Testing for Cervical Cancer Prevention—Utility and Program Planning (START-UP), introduced low-cost, easy-to-use, and culturally acceptable screening and treatment strategies for cervical cancer in low-resource countries.
+The project (2009–2013) aimed to make rapid, accurate precancer screening feasible and accessible at lower levels of the public health care system, and to increase the number and types of staff able to provide effective and efficient screening and treatment services.

 Cervical Cancer Vaccine project

-From 2006 to 2011, PATH conducted demonstration projects in four low- to middle-income countries—India, Peru, Uganda, and Vietnam—to provide evidence for decision-making about public-sector introduction of human papillomavirus (HPV) vaccines.
+From 2006 to 2012, PATH conducted demonstration projects in four low- to middle-income countries—India, Peru, Uganda, and Vietnam.
+These projects aimed to provide evidence for decision-making about public-sector introduction of human papillomavirus (HPV) vaccines.

 The work was implemented in three phases:

 - Formative research to explore the knowledge, attitudes, and beliefs of diverse audiences, and to better understand health system and policy factors.

 - Demonstration vaccination programs, informed by the formative research data, to evaluate strategies for reaching girls with HPV vaccine.